|Literary Masters, Inc.

 "THE SILVER BIKE"

-1. Anthony M. Gullatta, a stone mason and horticulturist, Tony has returned to
+1. Anthony M. Gullatta, a stone mason and horticulturist, is the son of wealthy

 "ABOARD THE CALIFORNIA"